 Of course, it’s more complex than just this, which is why I have created a series of workshops devoted solely to understanding how pain works and what to do about it, so that you can enjoy being in your body again.

-Hours: Saturday and Sunday 10 am to 1 pm live on zoom
+Hours: Thursday through Sunday 10 am to 5:30 pm livestream on zoom

 Phone: 403-701-9567 (text messages are welcome)